Empowering educators with world-class data collection technology.

-Devices to support active experimental activities of pupils.
+Devices to support the active experimental activity of pupils.

 The Edlab interface is used in schools during physics, biology, chemistry and environmental education classes using specialised sets of probes, sensors and accessories.